 The weather in June is always unpredictable and chances of rain are also bright.
 This leads to the closure of certain sections on Manali – Leh Highway due to landslides triggered by rains.
 However, you may be lucky in June as well to cruise this Highway in bright sunshine.
 June is not exactly the ideal time when one wants to be in Manali due to mad tourist influx.
 As the July – August comes, the Monsoon comes as well in the Northern parts of India.
 However, the regions on the Northern side of Rohtang Pass that is Keylong and beyond mostly remains untouched by these monsoon rains (except the year 2010 which was an exception).
 So in July-August, though you may need to cross the Southern side of Rohtang Pass in Monsoon rains that is Manali and lower hills, after especially Keylong, you are almost good to go without much trouble with these rains.

 June – July is also the time window when the snow melts on high passes creating almost tiny rivers or water crossings (nallas) on roads in the early stages.
 This is quite a challenge to dodge, especially with the vehicles having low ground clearance.
 Post afternoon, when the sun is burning at its best, some of these water crossings or nallas becomes so violent that they are almost impossible to cross.
 This may force you to halt the journey of the day in the middle of nowhere or return back to some civilized place for a night halt.
 The best way to overcome these water crossings or nallas, is to know the specific nallas on Manali – Leh Highway and plan to cross them as early in the morning as possible.
-In the year 2010, one of the major hurdles was water crossing or nalla just after Zingzing Bar and before Baralacha La.
+In recent years, one of the major hurdles was water crossing or nalla just near Zingzing Bar even though bridges have been built on many of the water crossings up to 2018.
 Another major one was between Rohtang Pass and Sissu.
 In early stages (June), even crossing Baralacha La is a big challenge due to melting snow which creates some deep water streams on the road itself.
 Slush is also bound to be present on Baralcha La in the early stages of the season and is also quite a challenge to negotiate without proper skills even on SUV/MUV.
 This slush is generally created by the constant moving traffic which beats the snow present on the road or aside.
 Hence, try to cover these sections of Manali – Leh Highway in the early part of the day, when the snow melts very slowly and traffic is less.

 Are you planning your trip on Manali – Leh Highway in late September and October?
-If yes, then you must read the link: 5 Reasons to Avoid Manali – Leh Highway in Late September or October
+If yes, then you must read my article about 5 Reasons to Avoid Manali – Leh Highway in Late September or October

 Modes of travel on Manali – Leh Highway